 How to cancel a bank draft

 It's nearly impossible to cancel a bank draft.
-The funds have already been withdrawn from your account and put into a reserve account, so, technically, the transaction has already happened.
+The funds have already been withdrawn from your account and transferred to a reserve account, so technically, the transaction has already happened.

 There may be some leeway if the recipient hasn't cashed the draft yet.
-In this case, the bank can cancel it and refund your account.
+In this case, the bank can cancel it and refund the amount to your account.

 You can replace a bank draft, but this could require a Bond of Indemnity – a written statement declaring that one party will reimburse the other for a loss that occurred due to a specific event.